-DISCIPLINE PREREQUISITES AND OTHER REQUIREMENTS Biochemistry Biology Biopharmaceutical Science Chemistry Environmental Geoscience English 4U or Français 4U Advanced Functions 4U Environmental Science Calculus and Vectors 4U Two of the following: Biology 4U, Chemistry 4U, Physics 4U, Earth and Space Science 4U Geology • A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
-Geology-Physics Low to Mid 80s Ophthalmic Medical Technology Physics Physics-Mathematics Financial Mathematics and Economics (BSc) • English 4U or Francais 4U Mathematics Advanced Functions 4U Mathematics and Economics (BSc) Calculus and Vectors 4U A minimum combined average of 70% is required for all prerequisite courses in mathematics.
-Statistics Biomedical Science English 4U or Français 4U Advanced Functions 4U Calculus and Vectors 4U Two of the following: Biology 4U, Chemistry 4U, Physics 4U, Earth and Space Science 4U A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
-DUAL FAST-TRACK DEGREES 📧 PREREQUISITES AND OTHER REQUIREMENTS AVERAGE Biochemistry (BSc) and Chemical Engineering (BASc) (Biotechnology) English 4U or Français 4U Advanced Functions 4U Calculus and Vectors 4U Calculus and Vectors 4U Two of the following: Biology 4U, Chemistry 4U, Physics 4U, Earth and Space Science 4U A minimum combined average of 70% is required for all prerequisite courses in science and mathematics Physics (BSc) and Electrical Engineering (BASc) Calculus and Vectors 4U Calculus and Vectors 4U Chemistry 4U Physics 4U Advanced Functions 4U Calculus and Vectors 4U Chemistry 4U Physics 4U A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
-High 80s
+DISCIPLINE PREREQUISITES AND OTHER REQUIREMENTS Biochemistry Biology Biopharmaceutical Science Chemistry Environmental Geoscience English 4U or Français 4U Advanced Functions 4U Environmental Science Calculus and Vectors 4U Two of the following: Biology 4U, Chemistry 4U, Physics 4U, Earth and Space Science 4U Low 80s Geology • A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
+Geology-Physics Ophthalmic Medical Technology Physics Physics-Mathematics Financial Mathematics and Economics (BSc) Mathematics English 4U or Français 4U Advanced Functions 4U High 70s to Mathematics and Economics (BSc) Calculus and Vectors 4U A minimum combined average of 70% is required for all prerequisite courses in mathematics.
+Identify the course of the cour Statistics Biomedical Science English 4U or Français 4U Advanced Functions 4U Calculus and Vectors 4U Two of the following: Biology 4U, Chemistry 4U, Physics 4U, Earth and Space Science 4U A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
+Low to mid 80s DUAL FAST-TRACK DEGREES PREREQUISITES AND OTHER REQUIREMENTS AVERAGE Biochemistry (BSc) and Chemical Engineering (BASc) (Biotechnology) English 4U or Français 4U Advanced Functions 4U Calculus and Vectors 4U Two of the following: Biology 4U, Chemistry 4U, Physics 4U, Earth and Space Science 4U A minimum combined average of 70% is required for all prerequisite courses in science and mathematics Physics (BSc) and Electrical Engineering (BASc) English 4U or Français 4U Advanced Functions 4U Calculus and Vectors 4U Chemistry 4U Physics 4U A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
+Mid 80s